jpenca/spinal-docs/README.md

 Spinal is being implemented as a Mac application which interprets the language and communicates with the drum machine.

 # Usage
-Let's get going
+Follow to tutorial below to get started.

 ## Setup
-you need a Rytm drum computer and a Mac running the spinal application:
+You need a Rytm drum computer and a Mac running the spinal application:
 - Connect the drum machine to your Mac via USB.
 - on the Rytm drum computer, make sure that USB-MIDI communication is enabled.
 - Disable Overbridge-Mode on the Rytm drum computer.

-test if your setup is good to go:
+Test if your setup is good to go:
 - Launch the app, and press CMD+1 on your computer keyboard.
 The active sequencer pattern of your drum machine appears in the grid display.
 Make changes to the sequence, and hit CMD+1 again.
 The changes you made should be reflected in the grid display.

 ## Hello World
-the 'hello world' of step sequencer programming is probably a 4/4 kick drum.
+The 'hello world' of step sequencer programming is probably a 4/4 kick drum.
 Start with an empty pattern on the drum machine.
 Then type the following into the spinal interpreter, then hit Return:
 ```
 trig bd 1^16'4